 Now a text file will be opened in which you can make adjustments.
 Here you can also change the title of the subtitles.

-With this button the student can switch on the subtitles.
+With this button the viewer can switch on the subtitles.